 The average open rate usually hovers between 20-30%, but we see many of our users surpass that percentage when they lead with actionable, educational content.

 Once your subscriber opens an email, you can measure its effectiveness by keeping an eye on your click rate.
-Your click rate is defined by how many subscribers who opened your email click a link.
+Your click rate is defined by how many subscribers opened your email and clicked a link.

 Click rates are a great way to measure how engaged your audience is with your offers.
 If your open rate is high but your click rate is low, you may want to test some ideas.
 Try strengthening your call-to-action, providing more value in your email, or assessing the relevancy of your information.